 - Individuals released from incarceration on or after January 20, 2021, who have been convicted of an aggravated felony and who pose a threat to public safety.

 On January 26, 2021, Judge Drew Tipton of the US District Court of the Southern District of Texas granted a 14-day temporary restraining order blocking the 100-day pause on removals ordered in Pekoske’s memorandum.
+On February 23, 2021, Judge Tipton granted a preliminary injunction prohibiting the government from implementing the 100-day pause.
 The ruling, however, does not block the administration’s enforcement priorities.

 This memorandum directs the DHS Secretary and Attorney General to take all actions necessary and consistent with applicable law to preserve and fortify the DACA program.
 DACA provides relief from deportation, work authorization, and advance parole for unauthorized immigrants who were brought to the United States as children.
 Established in June 2012, the program has more than 600,000 active recipients who are “deeply integrated in US communities and enjoy long standing connections to the United States, the country that most of them know as their only home.”